autonity/docs.autonity.org/content/docs/networks/testnet-piccadilly/_index.md

 linkTitle: "Piccadilly Testnet"
 weight: 1
 description: >
-  An open testnet for the Piccadilly Circus Game Competition
+  An open testnet for node operators, validators and developers
 ---

 A public testnet for participants interested in: